Nakzz/PerovskiteClassifier/README.md

   - Add same atoms for a composition to an array
   - Returns an array of unique Atoms in an composition (sorted)
   - Returns an array containing molecule composition

-## Running the scripts
-The scrips contain no arguments.
-So just run them in comandline.

 ## Authors